saulblum/klaviyo_api/README.md

 I created a local Rails app with an `Orders` controller (`app/controllers/application_controller.rb`) and a `sync-orders` route, and deployed the app to Heroku.

-The controller first fetches a JSON block of Shopify orders, transforms the JSON to the format that Jlaviyo uses, and then calls the Klaviyo API.
+The controller first fetches a JSON block of Shopify orders, transforms the JSON to the format that Klaviyo uses, and then calls the Klaviyo API.

 I confirmed the API worked by looking at my Klaviyo dashboard: